iScsc/blog.iscsc.fr/src/content/posts/manage-fork-repository-locally-and-remotely/index.md

 ## Conclusion

 Now you know everything you need to start working with forks.
-Don't hesitate to do so on the [Iscsc repositories](https://github.com/iScsc) if you want to participate in the development of the club!
+Don't hesitate to do so on the [iScsc repositories](https://github.com/iScsc) if you want to participate in the development of the club!

 And if you need more information, don't hesitate to read the [GitHub dedicated article](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)!